 RYAN T. ANDERSON

 Ryan T. Anderson is Founding Editor of Public Discourse.
 He is also the William E. Simon Senior Research Fellow at The Heritage Foundation.

 He is the author of When Harry Became Sally: Responding to the Transgender Moment and Truth Overruled: The Future of Marriage and Religious Freedom.
 He is the co-author of What Is Marriage?
-Man and Woman: A Defense, with Princeton’s Robert P. George and Sherif Girgis, and Debating Religious Liberty and Discrimination, with Sherif Girgis and John Corvino, and the co-editor of a collection of essays released by the University of Notre Dame Press titled A Liberalism Safe for Catholicism?
+Man and Woman: A Defense and Debating Religious Liberty and Discrimination, and the co-editor of A Liberalism Safe for Catholicism?
 Perspectives from “The Review of Politics.”